-General Command Rost
+General Command Post

 A Command Post will be set up in the President's Conference Room when an emergency involves most of campus.
-If unavailable the Hall of Fame Room, McDonough Center, or Donahue Hall will be used.
+If unavailable the Human Resources Conference Room, CET, or Donahue Hall will be used.

 Director of Public Safety and Director of Facilities will designate an area for marshalling; local agency(s); and a conference room for emergency teams and/or media crews.